Seeing the Forest through the Trees: Data Leakage from Partial Transformer Gradients: Limitations

 We conduct our experiments in the context of classification tasks; however, we propose that the task of language modeling could serve as an additional viable application scenario.
 Our preliminary validation revealed promising outcomes.
 However, we did not scale the test volume or involve them due to limitations in computational resources.

-We empirically evaluated the defense effectiveness of DP-SGD and found that it is not adequate to mitigate the risk.
+We evaluate the defense effectiveness of DP-SGD and find that it is not adequate to mitigate the risk without significant model utility degradation.
 However, we believe that other techniques, such as Homomorphic Encryption and privacy-preserved multi-party communication, could potentially reduce such a risk of privacy leakage.
 Nonetheless, these techniques often impose a significant overhead on system communication and substantial computational resources.
 Therefore, we advocate for further research into the defense strategies that can enhance the system's resilience more efficiently.

-The attack's effectiveness decreased when applied to datasets with longer sequence lengths (\eg on Rotten Tomatoes) or increased batch sizes, which can potentially limit the application scenarios.
-A promising approach is to include additional supervisory information, as explored in the study by \citet{li2023beyond}, to direct the training process and secure more robust outcomes on large batches.
+In our experiments, we set the batch sizes to $1, 2, 4$ and the average sentence length is less than 25 words, resulting in a total tokens involved being smaller than in generic industrial settings.
+We consider exploring larger batch sizes and longer sequences as future research directions, which were discussed in the related work, DAGER~\citep{petrov2024dager}.

+While our experiments adhered to controlled settings similar to previous work such as LAMP, TAG, DLG—aimed at identifying foundational vulnerabilities in Transformer models, widely used in realistic applications—we also recognize the value of exploring more real-world settings in future work.
+These could include network delays, asynchronous updates, and heterogeneous data, among others.